 Schell’s purview extends through The Walt Disney Company as an executive producer of the studio film “Million Dollar Arm” and as an executive producer for the first ESPN Films-branded feature film from Disney – “Queen of Katwe.”

-He is a Sports Business Journal “Forty Under 40” Hall of Fame inductee having been named to the list in 2012, 2016 and 2017, and he was also named in Multichannel News’ 2012 Class of “40 Under 40.”
-Schell was inducted into the Cablefax Television Hall of Fame in 2017.
+He is an east coast member of the Peabody Board of Directors, has been inducted into the Cablefax Television Hall of Fame, and has received a lifetime achievement award from New York Festivals.
+Schell is a Sports Business Journal “Forty Under 40” Hall of Fame inductee having been named to the list in 2012, 2016 and 2017.
+He was also named to the Cablefax 100 in 2019 and to the Multichannel News’ 2012 Class of “40 Under 40.”

 Previously, Schell served as senior vice president, original content; vice president and executive producer of ESPN Films; executive producer of the 30 for 30 series; and senior director, program development, ESPN Original Entertainment.
 Schell joined ESPN in 2004.

 Schell earned a Bachelor of Arts Degree in History from Harvard University and a Master in Business Administration with a focus in Media and Entertainment from Columbia University.
 He lives in New York with his wife and three children.